akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-connector-for.md

 5. Export these PIM data to different channels such as an e-commerce website, a print solution, a mobile application...

 :::warning
-This initial PIM action to create new product in the PIM requires Julia to have a process to **automatically** generate a product SKU directly in the PIM.
+The initial PIM action to create new products in the PIM requires Julia to have a process to **automatically** generate products SKU directly in the PIM.
 :::

 :::info